nicehorse06/user-management-api/README.md

 # User Management API

-This API is built using FastAPI, MongoDB, and Docker for managing user information, including creation and retrieval operations.
+This API, built using FastAPI, MongoDB, and Docker, manages user information and implements translation functionality using langchain and OpenAI.

+## set OPENAI API key
+Please add the variable `OPENAI_API_KEY=your_key` to your `.env` file to use this application.

 ## Using Docker
 ``` sh